-Control With Cable is an initiative of the cable industry to educate parents about online safety and appropriate use of the Internet by their children.
-Control With Cable’s “Control, Education, Choice” guidebook teaches parents how to keep their family safe on the Web.
+Control With Cable is an initiative of the cable industry to educate parents about online safety and appropriate use of the internet by their children.
+Control With Cable’s “Control, Education, Choice” guidebook teaches parents how to keep their family safer online.

 Enough is Enough

-The Consumer Help Center helps you get the best value from your telephone, TV, and internet service, file a complaint or learn about our consumer protection regulations.
+The Consumer Help Center helps you get the best value from your telephone, TV and internet service, file a complaint or learn about the FCC’s consumer protection regulations.

 Federal Trade Commission (FTC)

-YouAreHere is a site owned and operated by the Federal Trade Commission.
+- YouAreHere is a site owned and operated by the FTC.
 Set in a virtual mall, it provides a series of interactive games concerning advertising targeted at kids and how they can determine which ads are misleading.

 Generation YES programs teach and empower students to solve technology problems in their schools and communities.
-Their K-12 education resources include white papers, how-to guides, research summaries, handouts, slideshows and videos.
+The site’s K-12 education resources include white papers, how-to guides, research summaries, handouts, slideshows and videos.

 This site is a useful source for families to learn how to protect themselves from online danger and create the safest online experience possible.
-The glossary and kid sites are a great resource for parents teaching their children about the Internet.
+The glossary and kid sites are great resources for parents teaching their children about the internet.

-The Identity Theft Resource Center® (ITRC) is a nonprofit, nationally respected organization dedicated exclusively to the understanding and prevention of identity theft.
+The ITRC is a nonprofit, nationally respected organization dedicated exclusively to the understanding and prevention of identity theft.
 The ITRC provides victim and consumer support and public education.
 The ITRC also advises governmental agencies, legislators, law enforcement and businesses about the evolving and growing problem of identity theft.

 Internet Crime Complaint Center (IC3)

-IC3 is is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).
-IC3's mission is to serve as a vehicle to receive, develop, and refer criminal complaints regarding the rapidly expanding arena of cyber crime.
+The mission of the Federal Bureau of Investigation’s IC3 is to serve as a vehicle to receive, develop and refer criminal complaints regarding the rapidly expanding arena of cybercrime.

 Internet Education Foundation